 - RS: Rally Sport

-In 1909, General Motors bought the Rapid Motor Vehicle Company and rebranded it as GMC.
-The General Motors Company, as it came to be known, was responsible for trucks, SUVs, and as it know it today, crossovers like the Acadia and Terrain.
+In 1909, General Motors bought the Rapid Motor Vehicle Company and rebranded it as the GM Truck and Coach Division.
+It would later be shortened to GMC, and would eventually be responsible for trucks, SUVs, and as it know it today, crossovers like the Acadia and Terrain.

 - GMC: General Motors Company